technion-csl/smt-mosmodel/README.md

 - Python3

 # Technical Details
-Mosmodel assumes that the benchmark allocates < 100MB through `mmap()`.
+- Mosmodel assumes that the benchmark allocates < 100MB through `mmap()`.
 In case your benchmark allocates more than 100MB, please increase the `MMAP_POOL_LIMIT` in benchmark.mk
+- Mosmodel uses Intel PEBS to find interesting Mosalloc layouts.
+PEBS only works on Intel Broadwell processors or newer.

+# TODO
-Mosmodel scans only Mosalloc layouts on the `brk()` pool because it assumes that the benchmark allocates memory through `malloc()`.
-In case your benchmark uses different allocators (than glibc `malloc()`), please update the TODO script, which creates the Mosalloc layouts.
+Currently, Mosmodel scans only Mosalloc layouts on the `brk()` pool because it assumes that the benchmark allocates memory through `malloc()`.
+In case the benchmark uses different allocators (than glibc `malloc()`), then this assumption may not hold.
+We need to customize the python scripts and makefile infrastructure that create the Mosalloc layouts.
+The first step toward this goal is running the `mmap_vs_brk` experiments to measure the performance impact of hugepages in the `mmap()` and `brk()` pools, respectively.